Share This Guide

 As the door will be installed on hinges, you need to cut out two steel blocks for that one too.
 If you want, you can install the hinges on the door as well.

-On both of the insider and outsider boxes, you need to create holes to pass the air away.
+On both the inside and outside boxes, you need to create holes to pass the air away.

 The insider box will contain one home of 8” diameter, and the outsider box will contain two holes of 8” diameter each.

 Make sure the insider 8” hole is in perfect alignment with one on the outer box.
-This will drive the fumes and smokes away from the firebox.
+This will drive the fumes and smoke away from the firebox.

 Step 4: Add the Legs On The Bottom

-Once you’ve got the legs prepared, weld them up to the bottom by the help of an experienced welder(if you’re not one).
+Once you’ve got the legs prepared, weld them up to the bottom with the help of an experienced welder(if you’re not one).

 Step 5: Weld Up The Seams